 Read any emails you receive about your domain name thoroughly.
 If it asks you to click on a link or a button, hover over the link first without clicking it.
 When you hover over a link, the link address appears in the bottom left corner of your browser.
 Does the link look "suspicious"?
 Does it include words that have nothing to do with domain names?
 For instance, an email I received asking me to submit my new domain name showed a link address that included the word "gameday".
 But some emails are trickier, and they may include a very real sounding link.

 How can you protect yourself against these kinds of scams?
 You can pay for "private registration" for your domain name through your domain registrar.
-It's around $9 for each domain name per year, and it hides your public information in whois listings.
-However, we at T. Brooks Web Design don't want you to have to pay extra for private registration, so we privatize all of your contact information, except your email address (which can only be privatized through private registration), when we register your domain name for you.
+This hides your public information in public "whois" listings that scammers frequently use.
+I can set up private registration when I set up your domain name.
 But the best way to protect yourself against these scams, and all email scams in general, is to be aware, read the email in detail, hover over the link, and don't provide your contact information or credit card number through links in unsolicited emails.